gabygvm/android-capston-project/README.md

 Hope to eventually do more in this field!

-XD it has a (very) basic UX, and for the course we had to update a video of the app working.
+It has a (very) basic UX, and for the course we had to update a video of the app working.
 Youtube: https://youtu.be/VDx_PWRaR40